MathStuff/Matrices/README.md

 C.pseudoinv #Returns the pseudo inverse of the matrix

+C.Q #Returns the orthonormal matrix from the QR decomposition

+C.R #Returns the upper-triangular matrix from the QR decomposition

 C.trace #Returns the trace of the matrix

 C.rank #Returns the rank of the matrix